 - The design for keyboard input protection is weak.
 Blinking caps lock key to notify the user that the login screen is not being forged is not user-friendly.
 But more glaringly, a random integer from the interval of [1, 5] simply does not have enough entropy.
 The attacker can also blink the caps lock key for a randomly picked value between [1, 5] and can be correct with very high probability.
 The authors need to address this with a substantially secure method.

 Authors' reply: Thank you.
 We then use an improved approach from TrustLogin (AsiaCCS ‘11).
-At the beginning when the computer is not connected to the network (when the compromised kernel is not possible), we allow the user to use enclave to control SSV to program the PC speaker, the user can choose any music he/she wishes.
+At the beginning when the computer is not connected to the network (when the compromised kernel is not possible), we allow the user to use enclave to control SMM Supervisor to program the PC speaker, the user can choose any music he/she wishes.
 After that, the user connects to the network in the danger of cyber attacks.
-He/She uses the prior knowledge pre-shared with the SSV to know if the trusted path is built.
+He/She uses the prior knowledge pre-shared with the SMM Supervisor to know if the trusted path is built.

 - The threat model is unclear and keeps changing while discussing the design in Section 4.
 For example, the security boundary of the printer I/O ends at the SMM is not really an end-to-end secure channel from the enclave to the end device.
 Same is the case for the keyboard, where the adversary can physically tamper with the keyboard device to extract keystrokes.
 It is fine if the design does not protect against these scenarios because it involves an on-premise adversary, but they cannot be excluded from the discussion in the paper.

 Authors' reply: Thank you.
-Yes, the paper mainly addresses the attacks from compromised software system, where physical attacks on hardware is not considered, as given in the threat model section.
+Yes, the paper mainly addresses the attacks from compromised software system, where physical attacks on hardware devices are not considered, as given in the threat model section (II-D).

 - In Section III-E (page 5, column 2, last para), strong claims about cache side channel freedom merely because of AES-NI, especially in Intel SGX setting are misleading and self-contradictory to the threat model which rules out all side-channels.